 Start your search for the perfect home in Cape Coral, FL by connecting with the Mike Lombardo Team today!
 If you’d like to experience a seamless and stress-free real estate transaction, you’ll be hard-pressed to find a better team at your side than the Mike Lombardo Team.
 Whether you’re searching for your dream home in sunny Southwest Florida or looking to sell your current property for top-dollar, you can count on the team to get the job done for you through efficient, top-quality professional service.

-Led by top-producing broker Mike Lombardo, the team is composed of knowledgeable and highly skilled professionals who are dedicated to providing exceptional service to every client.
-The team has earned a stellar reputation not only in Southwest Florida but throughout the entire country for their consistent high volume of closed transactions year after year.
+Led by the best real estate agent in Cape Coral Florida and top-producing broker Mike Lombardo, the team is composed of knowledgeable and highly skilled professionals who are dedicated to providing exceptional service to every client.